kaltura/media-framework/README.md

 - **nginx-kmp-cc-module** - closed-captions decoder, input: *KMP video (h264/5)*, output: *KMP subtitle (WebVTT) x N*

 - **nginx-kmp-rtmp-module** - live media relay, input: *KMP x N*, output: *RTMP*

+**Important**: All stateful nginx-based components (=all except nginx-pckg-module), must be deployed on a single process nginx server (`worker_processes 1;`).
+    The module state is kept per process, and when multiple processes are used, it is not possible to control which process will get the request.
+    For example, the request to create a channel on the segmenter may arrive to worker 1, while the KMP connection with the actual media, will hit worker 2.
+    In deployments that use containers, this shouldn't be a problem - multiple containers can be deployed on a single server, instead of using multiple nginx processes.
+    Another possibility is to use a patch like arut's [per-worker listener](https://github.com/arut/nginx-patches/blob/master/per-worker-listener), but it will probably need to be updated to apply to `stream` connections as well.

 ### Dependencies